braveclojure/bcjobs-blog/source/2022-02-11-long-term-clojure-benefits.html.md

 -   [Pitch](https://jobs.braveclojure.com/company/pitch), the modern presentation software we always wished we had.
 Built for teams that care about where their time and energy goes.
 They&rsquo;re around 80 Clojure engineers now, and are having a great time learning how to scale a Clojure codebase and team.
 They&rsquo;ve got a good track record of hiring non-Clojurists and making them fluent in parens.
 -   [Metabase](https://jobs.braveclojure.com/company/metabase), the easiest way for people to get insights from their data, from tiny startups who get up and running quickly to major corporations with tens of thousands of users.
 Their codebase is open-source, and it&rsquo;s one of the largest open-source Clojure codebases on the planet!
 -   [Logseq](https://jobs.braveclojure.com/company/logseq), a startup that exists to increase the knowledge output of humanity.
 They&rsquo;re starting with building a personal knowledge assistant.
+-   [Mobot](https://jobs.braveclojure.com/company/mobot), a startup building developer tooling to help automate the manual side of mobile app QA (all the onerous work that remains after you&rsquo;ve put in the time to leverage emulators and simulators).
+They&rsquo;re using robots we fabricate to execute tests on a corpus of test devices.
+Their web apps and internal mobile app use ClojureScript.
+-   [Crossbeam](https://jobs.braveclojure.com/company/crossbeam), an escrow service for data with more than 5000 companies and more than $100M of venture capital.
+Their platform allows companies to find overlapping customers and prospects with their partners while keeping the rest of their data private and secure.
 -   [JUXT](https://jobs.braveclojure.com/company/juxt-ltd), a consultancy using Clojure to build systems and keep complexity under control.
 They&rsquo;re hiring experienced Clojure practitioners as well as those that are keen to learn.
 JUXT also created XTDB and many well-known Clojure libraries.
 -   [BroadPeak Partners](https://jobs.braveclojure.com/company/broadpeak-partners), a company that helps less technical users manage data streams and integrations without having to rely on developers.
 They&rsquo;re focused on enterprises with increasing amounts of data to manage, the need to move fast, and deliver sustainable solutions.
 -   [Riverford Organic Farmers](https://jobs.braveclojure.com/company/riverford-organic-farmers), an employee-owned company that delivers organic food to around 90,000 homes and businesses across the UK!
 -   [Shortcut.com](https://jobs.braveclojure.com/company/clubhouse-io), an intuitive and enjoyable project management platform, has been using Clojure for its backend since day one.
+-   [Dewise](https://jobs.braveclojure.com/company/dewise-aps), a Cloud-first, polyglot, product and solutions development company, using Clojure for tricky data manipulation, tricky logic programming and dynamic business logic backends.